secretstartups/handbook/quality/guidelines/debugging-qa-test-failures/index.html.md

 Please use this step if there are no issues created to capture the failure.
 If there is already an issue please skip this step.

 1. Create an issue for the test or system failure (if retrying the job does not resolve the latter) in [https://gitlab.com/gitlab-org/gitlab/issues](https://gitlab.com/gitlab-org/gitlab/issues) using the [QA failure](https://gitlab.com/gitlab-org/gitlab/issues/new?issuable_template=QA%20Failure) template.
+For failures in Subscription Portal tests, open an issue in [Subscription Portal](https://gitlab.com/gitlab-org/customers-gitlab-com/-/issues) project.
    * Inform the [counterpart SET](https://about.gitlab.com/handbook/engineering/quality/#individual-contributors) about the failure.
    * For system failures, it may make sense to open an issue in a different project such as [Omnibus GitLab](https://gitlab.com/gitlab-org/omnibus-gitlab/issues), [GitLab QA](https://gitlab.com/gitlab-org/gitlab-qa/issues), or [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner/issues).
    *  For staging environment-related failures, you can post a question in [`#infrastructure-lounge`](https://gitlab.slack.com/archives/CB3LSMEJV), or open an issue in the [infrastructure project](https://gitlab.com/gitlab-com/gl-infra/infrastructure)